BurykinaA/OCR_dl/README.md

 **Output Example:** 皖AD16688

 ## Solution Architecture
-The proposed solution involves implementing a model consisting of two blocks: Fully-convolutional CNN (FCNN) and Bi-LSTM.
+The solution involves implementing a model consisting of two blocks: Fully-convolutional CNN (FCNN) and Bi-LSTM.
 It is recommended to use Connectionist Temporal Classification Loss for the output.

 Architecture: